November 27, 2019 6 min read

 It’s okay to be skeptical though because it’s rare that a new technique comes along that isn’t just another gimmick.
-Beyond having quite a bit of research behind it, it's important to note occlusion training is simply a new technique to achieve something we’ve always known to promote hypertrophy: the pump.
+Beyond having quite a bit of research behind it, it's important to note occlusion training is simply a new technique to achieve something we’ve always known to promote hypertrophy.
 So let’s get into what’s actually going on with BFR training.

-Chasing the pump is a good strategy for building muscle.
+Encouraging more blood flow to the muscle is a good strategy for building muscle.
 Bodybuilders have known this for a while.
-Occlusion straps will simply give you a crazy pump provided you use them correctly.
+Occlusion straps will simply give your muscles an increase in size, provided you use them correctly.
 But what exactly is happening here?

 Researchers can’t say for certain yet.
 After all, researchers are still examining what exact mechanisms cause the muscle to grow in general.
 However, there are a number of theories that have come out of the various studies on the topic.
 The predominant theory involves something called metabolic stress.